szymonpulut/szymonpulut.github.io/_content/about-me.md

 technologies:
   advanced:
     - 'building large scale applications'
-    - 'advanced TypeScript & JavaScript, React'
+    - 'advanced TypeScript & JavaScript, build tools'
+    - 'advanced React, incl. performance optimization'
-    - 'advanced Redux, React Query, Hooks & Context, zod'
+    - 'advanced Redux, RxJS, React Query, zod/io-ts'
+    - 'testing: RTL, Cypress, Playwright, WebDriverIO'
-    - 'custom component libraries, Ant Design, Material-UI'
+    - 'component libraries, Ant Design, Material-UI'
-    - 'Docker, Terraform, CI/CD (CircleCI)'
+    - 'Docker, Terraform, multiple CI/CD tools'
-    - 'cloud services (AWS: S3, CloudFront, Lambda, EC2, Route53)'
+    - 'cloud - AWS: S3, CloudFront, Lambda, EC2, R53'
-    - 'HTML5 (incl.
-Canvas), CSS3 (SCSS, CSS-in-JS/styled-components)'
+    - 'HTML5 - incl.
+Canvas, CSS3 - SCSS, CSS-in-JS/styled-components'
   basic:
-    - 'backend development & scripting in NodeJS'
+    - 'backend development & scripting in Node.js'
     - 'database design, Postgres, MySQL, MongoDB'
-    - 'React Native with Expo & PWA'
+    - 'React Native with Expo & building PWA'
     - 'building Android (Java) & iOS (Swift) apps'
-    - 'OOP in C++ and Java'
+    - 'OOP in C++ and Java, FP in Scala'
-    - 'IoT programming - C/C++'
+    - 'IoT programming (RPi/Arduino) - C/C++'
 ---

 Hi!
-I am Szymon 👋 I am a frontend software engineer who loves to work at the intersection of code and data.
+I am Szymon 👋 I am a frontend software engineer, who loves to work at the intersection of code and data.
 I am based in Poland, but I work remotely, turning the globe into my workspace.

-I am passionate about TypeScript and React.
 I really enjoy building large-scale applications.
-It is like creating a large, beautiful, and detailed painting; but instead of oils and brushes, I use technology & code (and a keyboard).
-I am always looking for better techniques and tools, like a painter searching for the perfect brush.
+It feels like creating a large, and detailed painting; but instead of oils and brushes, I use technology & code (and a keyboard).
+My main tools are TypeScript and React.
+However, I am always looking for better techniques and tools, like a painter searching for the perfect brush.
 I frequently make time to dive into new technologies and explore their capabilities to stay in tune with the always-evolving tech landscape.

-Throughout my career, I have not only developed applications but had the privilege to lead teams of talented engineers.
-Together, we have built web applications combining aesthetics with performance, delivering seamless user experiences.
-A very rewarding part of my journey has been taking on architectural planning and design roles in these projects.
+Throughout my career, I have not only developed applications but also had the privilege to lead teams of talented engineers.
+Together, we have built elgantly designed web applications, delivering user experiences that are both seamless and performant.
+It has been a very rewarding part of my journey to take on architectural planning and design roles in these projects.

-Besides frontend development, I like expanding my skill set.
+I am passionate about expanding my skill set.
 I have been learning Scala and functional programming to broaden my general perspective on software engineering.
 While trying to become a more versatile engineer, I have also developed backend services using NodeJS.
-In the more distant past, I experimented with mobile app development and programming IoT devices like Arduino and Raspberry Pi.
+In the past, I experimented with programming mobile apps and IoT devices (Arduino and Raspberry Pi).

-I am also fascinated by the human part in all of it.
-And it does not matter whether it is designing user-centric products, fostering efficient teamwork, or mastering CV writing and interview skills - we are only as good as the human on the other side of the process is.
-Even supercomputers will not help us ;)
+I am commited to sharing knowledge and contributing to the community, especially via talks and presentations.
+After all, it does not matter whether it is designing user-centric products, fostering efficient teamwork, or mastering CV writing and interview skills - no matter how effective or impressive our work is, it will only be as successful as our ability to communicate it to others.
+I believe in friendly yet clear and concise communication, whether it is in a code review or a casual chat.

-I love sharing knowledge and contributing to the tech community.
-I really enjoy giving talks and presentations, however currently for small groups of people.

-I'm fluent in Polish and English, and I'm brushing up on my German.
-I believe in friendly yet clear and concise communication, whether it's in a code review or a casual chat.

 If you are interested in what I do, or want to discuss the latest tech trends, feel free to reach out.
 I am always open to meeting new people and taking on challenges!